nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 reference genome using `bowtie2`.
 The resulting alignment file, in `sam` format, will be converted to a binary format `bam` for more efficient storage.
-Each mapped read will have a mapping quality, which indicates how confident that mapper is that a read is mapped in the correct position.
+Each mapped read will have a mapping quality, which indicates how confident the mapper is that a read is mapped in the correct position.
 The [bowtie2 manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) defines it as “a non-negative integer Q = -10 log10 p, where p is an estimate of